How to identify a phishing scam

 • Unofficial email addresses.
 Emails from official institutions are usually sent from that institution's server.
 For example, a message from the government should come from a ".gov.au" address.
 So, always check the address the message has been sent from to see if it matches legitimate correspondence that you've had before.

 • Suspicious links or attachments.
-Never follow links to a third-party website from an email or other message.
+Be careful clicking on links to a third-party website from an email or other message if you're not completely sure the message is from the real source.
 Go straight to the official website or all the organisation involved.
 Don't download or open attachments unless you're absolutely certain of what they are.

 • Urgent demands for payment or information.
 Scammers will often create a sense of urgency to trick you into doing things you wouldn't normally do.
 If the email contains threats, demands immediate action or asks for your personal information, don't trust it.